21 Computer Science (CS) CV Examples For 2025

 What is the best format for a CV for a computer science student?

-The best format for a computer science student CV is reverse chronological.
-This format allows you to list your most recent coursework, placements, or volunteer work at the top.
+The best format for a CS student CV is reverse chronological.
+This format allows you to list your most recent coursework, internships, or volunteer work at the top.
 If you’re short on experience, create a section to add any university projects or hackathons you’ve participated in.

-What makes a good summary for a computer science CV?
+What is a good summary for a computer science CV?

 Here’s a senior computer scientist CV summary example: